Beginning in calendar year 2018, Lone Star College will now report on Payments Received when generating 1098-T forms.

-The IRS Form 1098-T (Tuition Statement) is issued to all students who attended an eligible educational institution and paid qualified tuition and fees during the previous calendar year.
-The information on Form 1098-T is used to determine if you are eligible to claim an education credit on your Federal Income Tax Return for the previous calendar year.
+The IRS Form 1098-T (Tuition Statement) is issued to all students who attended an eligible educational institution and have made payments towards qualified tuition and related expenses during the previous calendar year.
+The information on Form 1098-T is used to determine if you are eligible to claim an education credit on your Federal Income Tax Return.

 Forms 1098-T must be postmarked by January 31st.
 You should receive your form 1098-T no later than the end of the first week in February.

 Forms 1098-T will be mailed to your permanent address on file with the college you attended.

 Can I choose to receive my 1098-T form electronically instead of by mail?

 Yes, you can opt-in to receive your 1098-T form electronically by following the link to the TaxSelect Electronic Consent (1098-T) Form.
 You must opt in by January 1st of the current calendar year to receive an e-form for the previous calendar year.
 If you opt-in to receiving the form electronically you will not be mailed a paper copy of the form.

 How do I obtain a copy of my 1098-T form for previous years?

 Copies of your 1098-T forms can be obtained directly from the Heartland ECSI website.
 Enter our school name as Lone Star College System.
 You can also contact Heartland ECSI at 1-866-428-1098.
 The school code that is needed for calling is EV.